mgsium/viper-rs/README.md

 *Viper* allows you to create a new python virtual environment and add initial dependencies with a single command.
 Dependencies can be imported from a text file, specified inline, or ignored entirely if you forego the virtual environment.

+## Main Features
+- *Easy Project Creation* - the `viper new` subcommand allows for the creation of a project folder, venv and requirements file in one simple command.
+- *Templating* - Config options can be handled in terms of templates containing config details in json format, which can be re-used in the future.
+By default templates are stored in...
+- *Tabling* - viper indexes each python project you create, allowing to to create, delete, move and copy them with ease.
+View projects with "viper list"

 ## Installation
 ```
 cargo install viper